Empowering Growth: Sensory Processing Disorder Occupational Therapy

 Dr. Roseann Capanna-Hodge

-So now your child has a diagnosis of Sensory Processing Disorder (SPD) or you know they have sensory issues, so what do you do?
-While there are no medications to treat SPD, there are therapies that can help.
-Although SPD is often associated children with Autism and ADHD, not all children with SPD are on the Autism spectrum.
+So now you know your kid has sensory problems, so what do you do?
+Here’s what I can tell you as a mental health expert with 30 years of experience: While there are no medications to treat this condition, there are therapies that can help.
+Although SPD is often associated with children with Autism and ADHD, not all children with SPD are on the Autism spectrum.

-SPD means that your child’s brain has a hard time taking in and responding to sensory based information.
-Previously called a sensory integration dysfunction, it is not considered a distinct medical diagnosis which can be difficult for parents.
+SPD means that your child’s brain has a hard time taking in and responding to sensory-based information.
+Previously called sensory integration dysfunction and also known as sensory integration disorder, it is not considered a distinct medical diagnosis, which can be difficult for parents.

-Children with SPD can have developmental difficulties, such as speech delays, because their sensory conditions impact their ability to focus.
-However, parents should keep in mind these deficits can often be overcome with the proper treatment.
+Kids and teens with SPD can have developmental difficulties, such as speech delays, because their sensory conditions impact their ability to focus.
+However, parents should keep in mind that these sensory deficits can often be overcome with proper care and therapy.

-One sign of SPD is that a child is overwhelmed and loses control when in a loud or overcrowded space.
+One sign of SPD is that a child is overwhelmed and loses control in a loud or overcrowded space.
+While no official sensory disorder diagnosis exists, experts agree that the signs of SPD include over- and under-sensitivity to information received through the senses.

-While no official DSM diagnosis exists, experts agree that the signs of SPD include over and under sensitivity to information one receives through their senses.
-For example, a child with SPD may have trouble with noise or touch sensitivity or they may display a need for deep muscle pressure.
-Additionally, research shows that SPD is relatively common with 16 percent of 7 to 11 year olds displaying symptoms of SPD.
+For example, a child with SPD may have trouble with loud noises or touch sensitivity or may need deep muscle pressure.
+Additionally, research shows that SPD is relatively common with 16 percent of 7 to 11-year-olds displaying SPD symptoms (Ben-Sasson et al., 2009).

 Sensory Processing Disorder (SPD) vs Sensory Processing Issues

-Sensory integration issues in children refer to difficulties in processing and responding to sensory information from the environment.
-Sensory processing involves the way the nervous system receives and interprets information from the senses, including touch, taste, smell, sight, and hearing.
-Here are the most common symptoms of sensory issues in children:
+Sensory integration issues in kids refer to difficulties in processing and responding to sensory stimuli from the environment.
+Children with SPD have trouble processing sensory stimulation from the outside world.
+Sensory functioning involves the way the nervous system receives and interprets information from the senses, including touch, taste, smell, sight, and hearing.
+Here are the most common symptoms in children:

 Hypersensitivity